glasnt/talks/2017_01_LCA_JavaScript/slides.md

 <span class="bfoot" style="bottom: -280px"><a href="https://github.com/infosec-au/little-doctor/">Source Code, GitHub</a> <a href="https://www.youtube.com/watch?v=jMKmPW99TFQ">Video</a></span>
 Note:
-"The little doctor" is a proof of concept of this, which was demonstrated at kiwicon last year. links are in the slides to the video and source code.
+"The little doctor" is a proof of concept of this, which was demonstrated at kiwicon last year.

+The demo shows a vulnerability in Rocketjack that allowed arbitary execution of code.

+They showed how the same code was able to be used to create a script injection attack, where clicking on a link would perform actions, such as start recording audio, that then sent itself to other users.

+That in itself is not all that interesting.
+What was interesting is that the same code worked on the desktop version of the application, and the iPhone version of the application.
+Including opening the mic app.

+This has since been patched.

 ---
 # Package<br>Management <!-- .slide: class="center" -->